huangwei-pku/huangwei-pku.github.io/research.md

 **A Theory of Multiplexity: Sustaining Cooperation with Multiple Relations.** with Chen Cheng and Yiqing Xing.
 (Under Review)

-**Too Busy to be Cured?
-Impacts of the Opportunity Cost of Time on Healthcare Utilization.** with Xiangyuan Ding, Yuqi Ta and Yi Zhou.
+**Beyond Money: Time Costs as a Determinant of Healthcare Utilization.** with Xiangyuan Ding, Yuqi Ta and Yi Zhou.
+(Under Review)

 **Connecting the Elderly: Health Benefits and Social Support from Broadband China Policy.** with Qingyuan Li, Xiaoyan Lei, and Yan Shen.
+(Under Review)

 **Stock Market Crash, Peer Stockholding, and Household Potfolio Choice.** with Yanfei Dong, and Yiping Huang.
 (Under Review)